Internet Architecture vs Security

 In turn of century the notion of middleboxes emerged.
 In 2000 in Australia, the IETF formed a "foglamps BoF" that later turned into "midcom" working group.
 The group coined the notion of "middleboxes" in RFC3303 and began to design devices that try to reconcile applications with network connectivity in departure from the conventional Internet architecture model.
 The group created several proposals for interaction between applications, NATs and firewalls.
 Alone the words of "control" and "firewall" were by then controversial in the IETF whose historical inclination built upon "stupid, simple and fast" routers.
 The word "control" too much resembled the legacy telco technology from which IETF has been striving to distance.
 All in all, the midcom effort has only gained isolated acceptance.

-Market didn't wait again and placed VoIP middleboxes in the networks.
+The history repeated, market didn't wait again and placed VoIP middleboxes in the networks.
 Where NATs fixed shortage of IPv4 address space before, Session Border Controllers (SBC) fixed NATs for VoIP.
-That proved the conservationists' right in that one hack (NAT) did produce another hack (SBC).
+That proved the conservationists right in that one hack (NAT) did produce another hack (SBC).
 Yet phone calls worked by bridging the gap between apps and transport in a single box.
 This departure from end-2-end principle was not only of aesthetic nature.
 Indeed, by design it features shortcomings against which the conservationists have warned.
-To name at least some: end-2-end security is difficult and replaced with weaker hop-by-hop security, such an appliance becomes a centralised point of failure, and connectivity is impaired when signalling takes a different IP routing path than media.
+To name at least some: the SBCs hop-by-hop security model is weaker than end-2-end security, the SBCs become single point of failure, and their monolithic nature fails when signaling takes a different route than media.
+Keeping the application logic up-to-date with all other equipment soon becomes an architectural bottleneck as well.

 The other driver for emergence of SBC middleboxes was increasing demand for security.
 The growth of the Internet has been accompanied by growth of attacks with different motivations: curiosity, fame, fraud espionage, schadenfreude.
 Initial attacks in eighties, such as the Internet Worm in 1988 were succeeded by orchestrated attacks using botnets such as Slash Zero in 2012, with millions of compromised hosts to attack their victims.
 It was clear that network administrators cannot cope with the attacks without knowing what's going on.
 What emerged as answer was the Deep Packet Inspection appliances -- all kind of middleboxes, SBCs among them, that intercepted, inspected, analyzed and policed the application traffic.